AndrewW-NFC/nocturnal-flight-call-resources/README.md

 # Nocturnal Flight Call Resources

-Scripts, tools, and notes for nocturnal flight call recording, analysis, and research.
+Scripts, tools, and research for nocturnal flight call recording.

 This repository is intended for birders, recordists, researchers, and tech-curious beginners who want to record and analyze nocturnal flight calls.